Girinagar

-Girinagar (formerly known as Writer's Colony) is a residential area in South West Bengaluru, very close to Mysore Road.
-This medium-sized locality is surrounded by Nayandahalli in the west, Byatarayanapura and Deepanjali Nagar in the north, Srinagar and Banashankari in the east and Hosakerehalli in the south.
+Girinagar (formerly known as Writer's and Artist's Colony) is an Indian residential area in Southwest Bengaluru, very close to Mysore Road.
+This medium-sized locality is surrounded by Nayandahalli in the west, Byatarayanapura and Deepanjali Nagar in the north, Srinagar in the east and Hosakerehalli in the south.

 Etymology

 Girinagar was named after the former President of India V. V. Giri and also because of the Hirannayya Gudda (Hill).
 Giri in Sanskrit means hill.